htrc/torchlite-frontend/README.md

 │   │   ├── widgets
 │   │   ├── card
 │   │   ├── ...
-│   ├── contexts           -> State context for Login and other │   ├── hooks              -> Custom hooks
+│   ├── contexts           -> State context for Dashboard and Config │   ├── hooks              -> Custom hooks
 │   ├── layout
 │   │   ├── MainLayout     -> Layout for main components & routers
 │   ├── menu-items         -> menu items for each main menu │   ├── pages              -> next js pages
-│   ├── store              -> Redux actions, reducers
+│   ├── store              -> Redux actions, reducers (from template)
-│   │   ├── slices         -> different slices of toolkit
 │   ├── themes             -> Contains application style and theme
 │   ├── types              -> common types for Typescript
 │   ├── utils              -> utilities
 ├── config.js              -> Project constant value and live customization
 ```

-## State Management
+### State Management

-### Context API
+#### Context API
 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

-We are using context for login methods JWT.
+We are using context for DashboardState and Config.

-### Redux
+#### Redux
 This project uses Redux.
 React Redux is the official React binding for Redux.
 It lets your React components read data from a Redux store, and dispatch actions to the store to update data.

-### State
-With Redux, our application state is always kept in plain JavaScript objects and arrays which means you may not put other things into the Redux state - no class instances, built-in JS types like Map / Set Promise / Date, functions, or anything else that is not plain JS data
+We are using redux for storing menu state.

-## How to
+### How to

-### Create a new widget
+#### Create a new widget

-Map widget and Timeline widget Component is under `src/components/widget/` directory.
+Map widget and Timeline widget Component are under `src/components/widget/` directory.

-You can create a new visualization widget using D3 library and import it in `src/pages/dashboard/index.tsx` to show it on Dashboard page.
+You can create a new widget component under `src/components/widget/` and import it in `src/components/widget/index.tsx` and render depending on widgetType.

 Here is an example to create WorldMap component that will render a map based on [world-110m map from the topojson-worldatlas](https://github.com/topojson/world-atlas#world/110m.json).